-The script temporary creates a set of synonyms for the tables of the v2.1.0 schema, an additional package with migration procedures as well as functions.
-The elements are removed again when the migration progress is completed and the message "DB migration is completed successfully." is displayed on the console.
+The script temporary disables databases indexes and foreign key constraints and creates an additional package with migration procedures (CITYDB_MIGRATE).
+The package is removed again when the migration progress is completed and the message "DB migration is completed successfully." is displayed on the console.
 It is recommended to generate a database report of the new user schema and compare it with a report of the schema that contains the 2.1 instance of the 3D City Database (done with the previous version of the Import/Export tool).
+Verify that